Most young men are single. Most young women are not.

 In previous generations, young women entered adulthood in a society that expected them to find a financially stable man who would support them through decades of marriage and motherhood.
 Over the 1950s and 1960s, that pattern gradually broke down, and today it is all but gone.

-Women are tiring of their stereotypical role as full-time therapist for emotionally distant men.
+Women are tired of their stereotypical role as a full-time therapist for emotionally distant men.
 They want a partner who is emotionally open and empathetic, the opposite of the age-old masculine ideal.

 “Today in America, women expect more from men,” Levant said, “and unfortunately, so many men don’t have more to give.”